nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    Example: If the command specifies `view-expenses 123`, it will be interpreted as `list`.

-6. Avoid using command prefixes (e.g., n/, a/, c/, etc.) within parameter values, as they may interfere with parsing.
+6. Avoid using command prefixes (e.g., n/, a/, c/, etc.) and '|' this special character within parameter values, as they may interfere with parsing.

    Example: `add-expense n/Coffee 2023/02/12 a/5.50 c/Food` is valid, but `n/Coffee a/s/a/a/a/ a/5.50 c/Food` is not,
    as `a/` is used within the `NAME` parameter, causing confusion with the `a/AMOUNT` prefix.